sophiemiddleton/WabAnalysis/configs/README.md

 # analysis

-For general analysis use ...

 For tracking analysis:

 -- ldmx python3 EventAna.py --ifile1 WAB_FF2_8GEV_Track.root

-this produces an ntuple of event parameters
+this produces an ntuple of event parameters.
+A similar analyzer is built for Calo infor: CalAna.py

+For studies of how many hits in each detector:

+-- ldmx python3 HitCount.py

+For study of side HCAL size:

+-- ldmx python3 SideHCAL.py

 # signals at 8GeV_signal